Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 #### Field names and short description

 Complication_ID:
-- This is of INT type ,ad it is the primary key for this table.
+- This is of INT type ,adds it is the primary key for this table.
 It specifies the unique number assigned to each complication report.

 Transfusion_ID:
 - This field is of INT type.
 It specifies the unique number assigned to each blood transfusion.
 It is the FOREIGN KEY.